RMITLibrary/easy_cite/2022-build/markdown/rmitharvard.md

 > *Water Act 2007* (Cth).

-#### Legal case
+#### Bill

-For a legal case, include the name of the case (parties) in italics, followed by the year in parentheses (e.g. 1975, 2008).
-Then put the volume number of the report series (e.g. 133, 237), the report series abbreviation (e.g. CLR, FCR, IR, HCA, FCA, FWC), and the page number where the case begins (e.g. 1).
-Only italicise the case name, not the other sections.

-With direct quotes, include the location of the quote using a page number (if available).
-To specify a page number, use the word **at** rather than **p**, e.g. 'at 72'.
+Reference a **Bill** in the same manner as an **Act**, ensuring that the title and year are NOT italicised.

 ##### In-text reference: Direct quotes

 A direct quote is when you are using the exact words of the work.
-Put direct quotes between single inverted commas (quotation marks), and add a page number (if available).
+Put direct quotes between single inverted commas (quotation marks), and add a page number (if available) or pinpoint reference.

+> Clause 64 of the Child Protection Reform and Other Legislation Amendment Bill 2021 (QLD) states that '...'

+> It is acknowledged that '...' under the Mental Health and Wellbeing Bill 2022 (Vic).

+##### In-text reference: Paraphrasing

+Paraphrasing is when you are expressing the ideas of the author(s) in your own words.

+> The Aged Care and Other Legislation Amendment (Royal Commission Response No. 2) Bill 2021 (Cth) outlines...

+> The removal of...in the Disability Inclusion Amendment Bill 2022 (NSW) sch 1 s6 is more inclusive of...

+##### Reference list entry

+In your reference list:

+> For a Bill, reference it the same way as an Act, ensuring that the title and year are NOT italicised.

+**Rule**

+> Title of Bill Year (abbreviated jurisdiction) Pinpoint [if applicable].

+**Examples**

+> Aged Care and Other Legislation Amendment (Royal Commission Response No. 2) Bill 2021 (Cth).

+> Child Protection Reform and Other Legislation Amendment Bill 2021 (QLD) cl 64.

+> Disability Inclusion Amendment Bill 2022 (NSW) sch 1 s6.

+> Mental Health and Wellbeing Bill 2022 (Vic).

+#### Legal Case

+##### In-text reference: Direct quotes

+A direct quote is when you are using the exact words of the work.
+Put direct quotes between single inverted commas (quotation marks).
+Include the location of the quote using a page number (if available).
+To specify a page number, use the word **at** rather than **p**, e.g. 'at 72'.

 > It was identified that '...' (*Beasley v Francis* (2008) 237 CLR 1 at 72).